sagemath/sagetrac-mirror/src/doc/en/reference/references/index.rst

               *Polynomial realizations of some trialgebras*, FPSAC 2006.
               :arxiv:`math/0605061v1`.

 ..
+[NS2018] Ralph Neininger and Jasmin Straub,
+            *Probabilistic Analysis of the Dual-Pivot Quicksort "Count"*.
+            Proceedings of the Fifteenth Workshop on Analytic Algorithmics and Combinatorics (ANALCO), 2018.
+            :doi:`10.1137/1.9781611975062.1`.

+..
 [NZ1997] \T. Nakashima and A. Zelevinsky.
             Polyhedral Realizations of Crystal Bases for Quantized Kac-Moody Algebras.
             Adv.
 Math. **131**, pp. 253--278, 1997.